apify/crawlee/docs/guides/getting_started.md

 ### Putting it all together

 Enough theory!
-Let's put some of those hard learned facts into practice.
+Let's put some of those hard-learned facts into practice.
 We learned above that we need `Requests` and a `handlePageFunction` to setup a crawler.
 We will also use the [`Apify.main()`](../api/apify#main) function.
 It's not mandatory, but it makes our life easier.
 We'll learn about it in detail later on.

-Let's start super easy.
-Visit one page, get its title and close.
+Let's start with something super easy.
+Visit a page, get its title and close.
 First of all we need to require Apify, to make all of its features available to us:

 ```js
 const Apify = require('apify');
 ```

-Easy right?
-It doesn't get much more difficult, trust me.
+Easy, right?
+It really doesn't get much more difficult than that.
 For the purposes of this tutorial, we'll be scraping our own webpage
 [https://apify.com](https://apify.com).
 Now, to get there, we need a `Request` with the page's URL in one of our sources, `RequestList` or `RequestQueue`.
 Let's go with `RequestQueue` for now.